cgrimshawdev26/beginner-2-notes/food.md

 Can I pay with a credit card? - ¿Se puede pagar / Puedo pagar con tarjeta (de crédito)?
 What are you going to have? - ¿Qué va / van a tomar?
 What is there to snack on? - ¿Qué hay para comer / beber / picar?
-Can I have the bill? - ¿Me trae / da la cuenta?misceallaneous
+Can I have the bill? - ¿Me trae / da la cuenta?